Dow gains 1,000 points after U.S. and China agree to slash tariffs for 90 days

 Starting May 14, both countries will lower tariffs by 115%, according to the White House.
 That will bring the U.S. tariff on Chinese imports down to 30% from as high as 145%, and China's rate on American goods down to 10% from 125%.
 The 10% baseline tariff and other U.S. measures will remain in place.

-UBS Global Wealth Management projects the U.S. tariff on Chinese imports will ultimately settle around 30%-40%.
+UBS Global Wealth Management projects the U.S. tariff on Chinese imports will ultimately settle around 30% to 40%.

 "Investors will now be focused on signs that the temporary fix can be turned into a lasting agreement," said Ulrike Hoffmann-Burchardi, chief investment officer at UBS Global Wealth Management, in a research note.